 - Differentiate between single incident and complex trauma

 - Identify possible adult health presentations of complex trauma

 - Identify symptoms and signs with a trauma-informed lens

 - Implement the 5 principles of trauma-informed care – safety, trustworthiness, choice, collaboration, empowerment into daily practice

 - Implement strategies to respond and/or refer identified patients appropriately

-Material presented in the training will be comprehensive, and will draw on the research based on the Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines
+Material presented in the training will be comprehensive, and will draw on the research based on the Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.

 The Practice Guidelines have been officially recognised as an Accepted Clinical Resource by the Royal Australian College of General Practitioners.